-The consequences of this provision affect the procedure in a fundamental way.
-Asylum seekers from countries included in this list cannot obtain a temporary residence permit on asylum grounds.
-Their request is therefore processed by OFPRA within an accelerated procedure and their potential appeal before the National Court of Asylum (CNDA) does not have suspensive effect.
-Placed in an accelerated procedure, these asylum seekers are usually not accommodated in reception centres and are subject to more precarious reception conditions than asylum seekers in a regular procedure.
+before the National Court of Asylum (CNDA) does not have suspensive effect.
+Placed in an accelerated procedure, these asylum seekers are usually not accommodated in reception centres and are subject to more precarious reception conditions than asylum seekers in a regular procedure, as they are excluded from the regular reception scheme.

 The safe country of origin concept is frequently used in practice.
-91% of the asylum seekers coming from countries deemed as safe countries of origin have been assigned to an accelerated procedure.
-The average recognition rate for these asylum seekers stands at only 4% in 2012.122
+91.5% of the asylum seekers coming from countries deemed as safe countries of origin have been assigned to an accelerated procedure.
+The average recognition rate for these asylum seekers stood at only 6.2% in 2013.200